dostuffdk/dockerstuff/README.md

 - Run `webpack`
 - Ready to go on `http://localhost`.
 Open `website/index.php` and `assets/app.js` in your editor and have fun.

+## PostCSS notice

+PostCSS is configured to use cssnext and imports.

 ## webpack notice

 Using the extract-text-plugin, styles are put into a seperate css file rather than just included in the javascript bundle.